Prices include all inclusive board basis

 Steep slopes and steps, plus cobbled pathways make this hotel unsuitable for the less mobile.

-Set above the sands of Praia de Chaves, one of Cape Verde’s most remarkable beaches, the Iberostar is an all-inclusive gem on the island of Boa Vista, one that differs from the mass market, providing a more romantic setting with a personal vibe.
-Such is the philosophy of the reputed Iberostar group, you can expect an excellent standard of facilities and service throughout your stay, as well as an attractive and appealing presentation throughout the grounds, filled with palms and flowering plants.
+Set above Praia de Chaves, one of Cape Verde’s most remarkable beaches, the Iberostar Club Boa Vista is an all inclusive gem on the island of Boa Vista, providing a romantic setting with a personal vibe.
+Such is the philosophy of the Iberostar group, you can expect an excellent standard of facilities and service throughout your stay, as well as an attractive presentation throughout the grounds, filled with palms and flowering plants.

-The rooms are set over a variety of levels and are accessed via cobbled pathways which spread throughout the grounds, leading holiday-makers to their spacious, comfortable and well-equipped bedrooms.
+The rooms at the Iberostar Club Boa Vista are set over a variety of levels and are accessed via cobbled pathways which spread throughout the grounds.
 Room upgrades are available for those who want an extra special experience, with sea view rooms and suites available.

 Outside and upon exploring the grounds, guests are likely to be drawn to the inviting pool area, enjoying some remarkable beach views from its elevated position.
-It is also here that you’ll encounter the neighbouring buffet restaurant, Belvedere, as well as the pool bar, Palapa, both promising to keep you refreshed and fed during your stay.
+It is also here that you’ll encounter the neighbouring buffet restaurant, Belvedere, as well as the pool bar, Palapa, both promising to keep you refreshed and well fed during your stay.
 The former offers a wide choice of cuisines, with outside dining available on the terrace so you can enjoy the beautiful view of the beach as you dine.
-You can also choose to dine at the à la carte restaurant, Sodade, for one meal during your stay.

 You can achieve further relaxation by indulging in the diverse offerings of the hotel’s spa, opting for one of its rejuvenating beauty treatments, or why not just laze back and enjoy the personal feel that makes the Iberostar so rewarding?
 Others will find rewards in heading to the good on-site gym, while the selection of boutique shops on offer here ensure you’ll find plenty of souvenirs to take home from your holiday.